Why Most Startup Products Never Become Real Businesses

 How This Looks in Real Products

-These patterns are consistent across successful implementations.
+Interestingly, these patterns appear consistently across successful implementations.

 AI works best when it supports workflows users already value.